Understanding The Motivation: Why Do People Join Gangs

 Gangs Aren't All Bad

 Social connections are important in developing and maintaining a healthy, well-adjusted emotional life, especially in our early years.
 There have been some movements to help establish "gangs" based on positive social interactions, helping to fulfill the need for community and connection in those that seek it out.
-By fulfilling a child's need for identity, protection, and fellowship, the "gangs" become irrelevant.

 Some are drawn towards involvement due to the risk, and the excitement that comes with risk-taking behaviors.
 Participation in criminal gangs often leads to an extended lifestyle of anti-social or criminal activity.
 While some people rehabilitate and pursue normal and productive lives, many get stuck under the mindset that comes with this culture, where violence is often a means to an end.
 Fulfilling a young person's need for association in other ways can help to push away the alternative.